StephanHainthaler/ft_transcendence/INFO/user2_remoteauth.md

-Need to use -> OAuth 2.0 with any OAuth-compatible provider (e.g., Google, GitHub, etc.)
+# Subject's constraints

-https://auth0.com/intro-to-iam/what-is-oauth-2
+Need to use -> OAuth 2.0 with any OAuth-compatible provider (e.g., Google, GitHub, etc.) https://auth0.com/intro-to-iam/what-is-oauth-2

 Key features and objectives include: